-The Council's financial statements We have issued an unqualified opinion on the Council's financial statements for the year ended 31 March 2014.
-The Council's local government pension scheme annual report We have issued an unqualified opinion on the Council's pension scheme annual report for the year ended 31 March 2014.
-Value for money conclusion We have issued an unmodified conclusion on the Council's arrangements for securing value for money for the year ended 31 March 2014.
-Whole of Government Accounts return We have reported to the National Audit Office ahead of the reporting deadline of 4 October 2014.
-We have reported that the consolidated return is consistent with our audited statutory accounts and we have no errors in excess of the reporting threshold to report.
+The Council's financial statements We have issued an unmodified opinion on the Council's financial statements for the year ended 31 March 2015.
+The Council's local government pension scheme annual report We have issued an unmodfied opinion on the Council's pension scheme annual report for the year ended 31 March 2015.
+Value for money conclusion We have issued an unmodified conclusion on the Council's arrangements for securing value for money for the year ended 31 March 2015.
+Whole of Government Accounts return We have met the National Audit Office reporting deadline of 2 October 2015, reporting that the consolidated return is consistent with our audited statutory accounts and we have no errors in excess of the reporting threshold to report.
 Grants certification We undertake work on grant claims and other returns on behalf of the Audit Commission and provide certificates to grant funders regarding compliance with aspects of the terms on which funds have been granted.
 Grant procedures are currently ongoing in accordance with the agreed timetable.
-We will issue a separate annual audit letter in respect of grants in early 2015, but at this stage there are no matters we wish to bring to your attention.
+We will issue a separate annual audit letter in respect of grants upon completion of this work, but at this stage there are no matters we wish to bring to your attention.